hnky/DevelopersGuideToAI/README.md

 At the end of the workshop you can integrate different AI components in your application and have a good overview of what is available in Microsoft AI stack and how to use it.

 ## Who Is It For?
-Developer who want to learn about AI.
+Everyone who want to learn about AI.

 ## Prerequisites
 You will need to have your own Azure subscription, which is free to get started.
 Visual Studio 2017-2019 and / or Visual Studio Code.
 There will be limited Azure Passes available.

+# Agenda (4 hour workshop)
+30 min - Introduction to AI on Azure
+90 min - Cognitive Services - Hands on lab
+30 min - Azure Machine Learning Studio
+90 min - Build your own PyTorch model with Azure Machine Learning Studio